Jimmyjean1108/microprocessor/README.md

 # microprocessor
-These are the scripts for microprocessor in NCTU
+These are all projects and for microprocessor in NCTU 107 academic year.